Radical Rex

-Radical Rex is an action platforming video game released in 1994 in North America, Europe and Australia.
+Radical Rex is a 1994 platform game developed by Beam Software for the Super Nintendo Entertainment System (SNES), Sega Genesis, and Sega CD.
 It is a remake of the 1993 Game Boy game Baby T-Rex.

-It was published by Activision and developed by Australian game studio Beam Software for the Super NES, Genesis, and Sega CD.
-A Microsoft Windows port of the Super NES version published by Piko Interactive was released on March 7, 2019.
+A Microsoft Windows port of the SNES version published by Piko Interactive was released on March 7, 2019.
 Piko also released the game as part of the Piko Interactive Collection 1 for the Evercade on June 8, 2020.

 Gameplay

 The game stars Radical Rex, a skateboarding, fire-breathing Tyrannosaurus rex who must save his land, and his girlfriend Rexanne, from an evil magician named Sethron.
 In his way are dinosaurs, sea creatures, and other monsters.

 Rex has a few abilities, including a roar that kills or hurts all enemies on screen, a fire breath which can temporarily immobilize enemies, and a bubble spray which he can use while underwater.
-Sethron is replaced by a weasel-like mammal named Skriitch in the Mega Drive/Genesis and Sega CD versions.
-Despite this, the weasel acts the same as its Super NES Counterpart.
+Sethron is replaced by a weasel-like mammal named Skriitch in the Genesis and Sega CD versions.
+Despite this, the weasel acts the same as its SNES Counterpart.